jandersen12/jandersen12/README.md

 🔍 I’m seeking opportunities to work with large datasets, build scalable data pipelines, and contribute to cross-functional projects that uncover patterns, tell stories through data, and drive meaningful insights.

-🌎 Passionate about projects that leverage data science and machine learning for global social impact in areas such as:
-  - Healthcare
-  - Education & language learning
-  - Climate change & sustainability
-  - Humanitarian aid & crisis response

 👩🏼‍💻 Check out my portfolio repository below to see what I've been working on!

 ### Core Competencies